apocalyptech/pystarboundmap/README.md

  - Handle exceptions gracefully - an easy crash reproduction is to have a map open, load it in Starbound, then try to browse around.
 Starbound seems to shuffle the tree around enough that we can no longer read it.
+ - Space station rendering is a bit wrong; it seems like there's some big room-sized object "decals" which get drawn over the rooms, but it seems to hide all the actual blocks, so possibly they're not actually transparent?
+   Perhaps we're drawing objects in the wrong layer or something, too.

 LICENSE
 -------